-Common heart attack symptoms can include:
+Other common heart attack symptoms can include:

-- Shortness of breath
+- Shortness of breath.

 - Pressure or pain in the chest or back that feels like anxiety.

-Even if someone has had a heart attack before, their symptoms might be different if they have another.
-Not all heart attacks are the same, and it’s always best to be safe and call 9-1-1.
+“Even if someone has had a heart attack before, their symptoms might be different if they have another one,” says Dr. Haas.
+“Not all heart attacks are the same, and it’s always best to be safe and call 911.”

 What to Do During a Heart Attack

 If you think someone is having a heart attack, do not wait until more symptoms appear.
-A heart attack is a medical emergency, and can be deadly.
+A heart attack is a medical emergency and can be deadly.
 The sooner a person gets treatment, the better chance they have at survival and recovery.

-- Call 9-1-1 right away.
-Don’t ignore or try to tough out the symptoms of a heart attack.
+- Call 911 immediately.
+Don’t try to drive someone to the hospital yourself.
 Paramedics are trained to treat people on the way to the hospital and offer the fastest way to get there.

 - Begin CPR.
-If the person is unconscious or unresponsive, you may be told by the 9-1-1 dispatcher to begin CPR.
-If you do not know how to give CPR, the dispatcher should be able to give you the correct steps to follow until help arrives.
+If the person is unconscious or unresponsive, you may be told by the 911 dispatcher to begin CPR.
+“If you do not know how to give CPR, the dispatcher should be able to give you the correct steps to follow until help arrives,” adds Dr. Haas.